zulip/zulip/docs/prod-install.md

 You will need an Ubuntu system that satisfies
 [the installation requirements](prod-requirements.html).
-In short, you should have an Ubuntu 14.04 Trusty or Ubuntu 16.04 Xenial 64-bit server instance, with at least 4GB RAM, 2 CPUs, and 10 GB disk space.
+In short, you need:
+* A Ubuntu 14.04 Trusty or Ubuntu 16.04 Xenial 64-bit server
-You should also have a domain name available and have updated its DNS record to point to your server.
+* At least 2GB RAM and 10 GB disk space (4GB and 2 CPUs recommended for 100+ users).
+* A DNS name, an SSL certificate, and credentials for sending email.

 ## Step 0: Subscribe